Finding Creative Inspiration

 Blame it on the rain, but sometimes it’s just hard to find creative inspiration and get moving.

-Maybe you can relate.
-Maybe sometimes you sit down to write, create content, map out a content plan, send a single email, record a podcast episode, write a chapter for your book… but… the creative well has run dry, you’re parched as you trudge through the Creative Sahara and NOTHING is coming to you.
+Maybe sometimes you sit down to write, create content, map out a content plan, send a single email, record a podcast episode, write a chapter for your book… but… the creative well has run dry, you’re parched as you trudge through the Creative Sahara, and NOTHING is coming to you.

-This blog will help you unblock the writer’s block and find your way back to the creative spark and inspiration within.
+This blog will help you unblock writer’s block and find your way back to the creative spark and inspiration within.
 I provide eleven ideas and resources for you to use in finding creative inspiration again.

 1) Go Easy on Yourself